 Results tagged ‘ jayson nix ’

-When the Yankees brought up Jayson Nix in May of 2012 to take the place of Eduardo Nunez as the team’s primary utility infielder, I thought someone in the front office had made a big mistake.
+When the Yankees brought up the younger Nix in May of 2012 to take the place of Eduardo Nunez as the team’s primary utility infielder, I thought someone in the front office had made a big mistake.
 I agreed that Nunez’s defensive shortcomings warranted the demotion, but Nix had batted just .169 for the Blue Jays in 2011, making me think he’d be too big of an offensive liability to play very much.
-What a difference a couple of months can make.
+I underestimated him.

-I’ve now nicknamed Nix “the Caulk Gun” because he’s done such a credible job filling in the numerous cracks that have developed this season in both the Yankee’s offense and defense.
-Thus far in 2012 he’s appeared in 56 games for New York, making 24 starts.
-He’s played all or parts of 18 games at third, 15 at short, 8 at second and 11 in left field, plus he’s DH’d in a couple more.
-He’s been more than adequate defensively in each of those positions and he’s also hit a very respectable .250, while contributing some mighty timely hits along the way.
-About the only negative thing Nix has done since donning the pinstripes is hit the ball in batting practice that Mariano Rivera was attempting to catch when the fabled closer blew out his ACL.
+I’ve now nicknamed Nix “the Caulk Gun” because he’s done such a credible job filling in the huge cracks in both the Yankee’s offense and defense that have been caused by the un-Godly large number of injuries the team has suffered during the past two seasons.
+In 2012 he appeared in 74 games for New York, making 54 starts.
+He played all or parts of 29 games at third, 18 at short, 13 at second and 11 in left field, plus he DH’d in a couple more.
+Thus far in 2013, Nix had started 41 games at third base for New York and 33 more at short, while the Yankees waited for A-Rod and Derek Jeter to recover from offseason surgeries.
+Ironically, now that both of those superstars are finally ready to play in the same infield for the first time since those surgeries were performed, it is Nix who is on the DL with a broken hand.
+Since coming to the Bronx, he’s been more than adequate defensively in every position he’s played and he’s also hit right around .240 in pinstripes, which is 22 points above his career average.
+He’s also contributed some mighty timely hits along the way.
+About the only negative thing Nix has done since joining the team is hit the ball in batting practice last May that Mariano Rivera was attempting to catch when the fabled closer blew out his ACL.

 The Caulk Gun was born on this date in Dallas in 1982.
-He came up with the Rockies in 2008 and in addition to the Blue Jays, he’s also played for the White Sox and Indians.
-His older brother Laynce is a big league utility outfielder, who currently plays for Philadelphia.
+He made his big league debut with the Rockies in 2008 and in addition to the Blue Jays, he’s also played for the White Sox and Indians.
 Nix shares his birthday with this one-time Yankee third baseman.